 - For the Amazon Store the purchase "token" and "receipt" entries are treated as one and the same.

 - For Google Play there is no "receipt" data and you are expected to verify purchases via the returned "payload" (should you be verifying via a payload it is recommended that you do not use hard coded values). gameMaker: Studio will still verify the data signature returned with a purchase by Google Play against the public key provided in the IAP tab of the Global Game Settings.

 - For Google Play the "token" provided with a purchase is intended for use with consuming purchases.

-- For iOS, MacOSX, Windows 8 (N and JS) and Windows Phone target stores there is "receipt" data available for purchases but the associated "token" is generated internally for developer purposes.
+- For iOS and MacOSX target stores there is "receipt" data available for purchases but the associated "token" is generated internally for developer purposes.